binatify/wechat/README.md

-# wecaht
+# wechat

-A new wechat robot with golang.
+A new WeChat robot with golang.

 ### Usage